shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ![Asset step env](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/24_asset_step_env.png)

-Each environment will display the information necessary to determine where the settings live in the Pipeline Configuration.
+Each environment will display the information necessary to determine where the settings live in the pipeline configuration.
 To disallow an artist from adding a new task it’s necessary to disable the **+New Task** button for every environment that artist works in.
 For each environment use the same steps outlined above to edit the configuration appropriately.

 NOTE: Each environment is independent, a project has a dedicated configuration, and the software integrations only read settings for their specific software from the pipeline configuration when a project is loaded.